wp-plugins/media-file-manager/readme.txt

 1. Media File Manager.

 == Changelog ==

+= 1.2.0 =
+* Added a feature of deleting empty directories.
+* Solve the problem that thumbnails of files other than images, audio or movies are broken in the media selector.
+* Improve styling

 = 1.1.1 =
 * Solved the problem that unnecessary code was running when loading posts or pages.